Camera : Leica M9 rangefinder camera

 3 original Leica M8/9 batteries – stay out of third party suppliers, I only had bad experiences with their products.

-Post processing.
-I use exclusively Adobe Lightroom 5.0 which provides a great balance between functionalities and time invested to come up with satisfactory results.
-I use an Imac 24’’ to view my pictures and print them on a HP9180 (A3+), mainly on Canson Satin paper.
+I use exclusively Adobe Lightroom which provides a great balance between functionalities and time invested to come up with satisfactory results.
+I process all my pictures on a Dell XPS 15 with 4k screen, I am amazed everyday of how wondeful the pictures are rendered on that screen.